|AEM as a Cloud Service||Click here|

 When publishing a page, Experience Manager displays a complete list of assets that are used on the page.
 Ensure that the remote assets are fetched successfully at the time of publishing.
 To check the status of each fetched asset, see asynchronous jobs user interface.

-Even if one or more remote assets are not fetched, the page is published.
-The component using the remote asset is published empty.
+Even if one or more remote assets are not fetched completely, the page is published.
 The Experience Manager notification area displays a notification for errors that show in asynchronous jobs page.

 Once used in a web page, the fetched remote assets are searchable and usable by anyone who has permissions to access the local folder.
 The fetched assets are stored in the local folder (

 connectedassets in the above walk-through).
 The assets are also searchable and visible in the local repository via Content Finder.

 The fetched assets can be used as any other local asset, except that the associated metadata cannot be edited.

 Experience Manager lets DAM users check all the references to an asset.
 It helps understand and manage the usage of an asset in remote Sites and in compound assets.
 Many authors of webpages on Experience Manager Sites deployment can use an asset on a remote Assets in different webpages.
 To simplify asset management and not lead to broken references, it is important for the DAM users to check use of an asset across local and remote webpages.
 The References tab in an asset’s Properties page lists the local and remote references of the asset.